audiolabs/DA-Time/figure/README.md

 ## Figures

-This folder contains different data plots and final output plots for different data settings.
+This folder contains different data plot and final output plot for different data settings.